 Most travelers will arrive to Croatia by plane, likely from another European destination.
 The Zagreb and Split airports are the two busiest in the country.

-Dubrovnik, Zadar, Osijek, Brac and Pula also have extremely seasonal services.
-There are now even direct flights from the United States to Dubrovnik, but only in the summer.
+Dubrovnik, Zadar, Pula and Rijeka also have extremely seasonal services.
+There are direct flights from the United States to Dubrovnik and Split, but only during the peak travel months.

-To find the best routes and prices, use Skyscanner and read our money-saving roundup of The Best Ways to Get Cheap Flights.
+To find ideal routes at low prices, we use Skyscanner.
+Read our money-saving roundup of Top Ways to Get Cheap Flights!

 Croatia by Boat